oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-5-setup-verifier.md

-# Setup Verifier
+# Setup Instant Verifier

 ## About
-Verifier of Verse-Layer for the Oasys Blockchain.
+Instant Verifier of Verse-Layer for the Oasys Blockchain.

 - Verify the rolluped state by Verse-Layer to the Hub-Layer, create signature and share with other verifiers via P2P.